marcinjahn/technology-notebook/src/docs/computers/blockchain/solidity.md

 #### Storage

-Variables within functions may either end-up in the blockchain or not.
+Variables within functions may either end up in the blockchain or not.
 Simple variables, by default, are not recorded on the blockchain.
 Structs are recorded (by default).
-We can change that behaviour with keywords:
+We can change that behavior with keywords:

 - `memory` - variable is not stored
 - `storage` - variable is stored